 Frequently asked questions: For Researchers

-The Tumor Bank was awarded accreditation by the College of American Pathologists in 2015 through its Biorepository Accreditation Program, which is recognized as the gold standard for biorepository management, and has been successfully re-accredited yearly thereafter.
+The Tumor Bank was awarded re-accreditation by the College of American Pathologists in July 2018, through its Biorepository Accreditation Program, which is recognized as the gold standard for biorepository management.

 The Legacy Tumor Bank also serves as the core facility for The t.r.e.v.a.
 Project, a statewide tumor banking project in collaboration with The Treva Hoffman Foundation and Lions Club of Oregon.